farlies/rsked/doc/INSTALLATION.md

 ninja
 ```

+Note: If you wish to include support for the nrcs5 radio player, add `-n`
+option to the `setup.sh` command.
+(It is disabled by default.)

 Note: If compiling on the RPi, adding the argument `-j1` to `ninja`
 may be more efficient.
 Cross compilation (e.g. build ARM binaries on
 x86_64) is not currently supported (TODO).